gr2m/smartdate-input/README.md

   // store newFormat as the user's preferred datetime format });

+// listen to changes of the parsed timestamp
+$input.on('change:timestamp', function(event, timestamp) {
+  // store the timestamp that was parsed from the raw date/time string });

-// per default, change:format will be checked for and triggered
+// per default, change:format & change:timestamp will be checked for
-// on blur event.
+// and triggered on blur.
 This can be changed with the setEvent method
 $input.smartDate('setEvent', 'input');
 ```